sveawebpay/opencart-module/README.md

 * Click the _install_ link of the payment method you want to install.
 For now, select install the Svea Invoice payment method.
 * Then select _edit_ next to the now installed payment method.
 You will now see a view with various payment method settings.
 * Set _geo zone_ and _sort order_ according to your preferences.
+* Add additional _Description in checkout_.
+Will be added right after the payment name in step 5 in checkout.
 * Set the fields _status_ and _testmode_ to _enabled_.
 * Set _order status_ with the orderstatuses you want to trigger the corresponding action to Svea admin.
 When you edit an order and change the orderstatus, an request will be sent to Svea.
 The actions available for invoice are Deliver, Credit and Cancel order.
 * _Shipping same as billing_ determines whether to use the svea billing address for both shipping and billing.
 It will ignore if customer tries to change the shipping address.
 Should be set to _yes_ if your contract with Svea does not tell otherwise.